savkorlev/AS_STS_code/README.md

 3 options are currently supported.
 Gene can add more :)
     testDimension = 1 + **x**

-1.1 maxIterations: For how many iteration the code can run. -> main.py Can be set in main.py, in the **maxIterations** variable.
+1.1 maxIterations: For how many iteration the code can run. -> instance Can be set in instance, in the **max_iterations** variable.
 I use 30-100 for testing & 1000 to get a serious solution.
-Mostly depends on the run time tho, so if everything else is set up to run very fast, 1.1.2 penalty_cost_dummy_iteration: Which iteration the initial solution should use to get its penalty costs. -> utils.py penalty_cost_dummy_iteration sets the iteration that gives us the penalty cost for deciding if it is cheaper to add a new route or to add to the last open route.
+Mostly depends on the run time tho, so if everything else is set up to run very fast, use way more iterations.
+1.1.2 penalty_cost_iteration_for_initialization: Which iteration the initial solution should use to get its penalty costs. -> instance penalty_cost_iteration_for_initialization sets the iteration that gives us the penalty cost for deciding if it is cheaper to add a new route or to add to the last open route.
 If this is chosen too high will only create feasible routes (if possible) and tends to overload the last vehicle available.
-Setting it too low only creates infeasible routes.
+Setting it too low only creates infeasible routes and tends to overload the first routes.
 A good idea seems to be to set it to 75% of maxIteration
-    penalty_cost_dummy_iteration = **75**  # setting this parameter correctly is very important for the initial solution.
+    self.penalty_cost_iteration_for_initialization = 0.75 * self.max_iterations  # setting this parameter correctly is very important for the initial solution.

-1.2 maxTime: for how long the code should run max. -> main.py Since we want to optimize for speed, and we need to compare with the speed of the ExcelSolver, we can now set a maxTime.
+1.2 max_time: for how long the code should run max. -> instance Since we want to optimize for speed, and we need to compare with the speed of the ExcelSolver, we can now set a maxTime.
 This is useful to compare the speed of different parameter settings.
 The loop will stop after either maxTime or maxIterations are reached, so if you want only 1, set the other very high.
-    maxTime = **120.0**  # sets how much time the loop should maximally use
+    max_time = **120.0**  # sets how much time the loop should maximally use

 1.3 AvailableVehicles: How many vehicles we have available. -> main.py Can be set in main in "# 3.
 CREATING OUR VEHICLES".